jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (a) In the registry of the High Court specified by the objector in the notice under subsection (2)(a) or subsection (3)(a), where such a notice has been given by the objector; or
   (b) in such registry of the High Court as the Commissioner thinks fit in any other case, having due regard to the convenience of the objector.
 (11) A copy of the case so filed shall be served by the Commissioner on the objector either personally or by sending it to the objector by registered post addressed to the objector at the address for service specified by the objector in the points of objection, or at such other address as the objector has given notice of to the Commissioner for the purpose, and the copy so sent by registered post shall be deemed to have been received when in the ordinary course of post it would be delivered.
-(12) The High Court may, on the written application of the objector or the Commissioner,—until such time as the Court thinks fit, whether the application is made before or after the expiry of the time limit:
+(12) The High Court may, on the written application of the objector or the Commissioner,— until such time as the Court thinks fit, whether the application is made before or after the expiry of the time limit:
   (a) extend the time for service by the objector on the Commissioner of the points of objection; or (b) extend the time for the filing of the case by the Commissioner— provided that when application is made for an extension of time more than 2 months after the date for service of the points of objection or the date for filing the case, as the case may be, an order for extension of time shall be made only in exceptional circumstances.